patricklafrance/wmfnext-shell/README.md

 3. Navigate to _"remote1/page-6"_
 4. The user name should be rendered in the page content.

-👉 Next, let's use React Router [nested routes](https://reactrouter.com/en/main/start/overview#nested-routes) to add an authentication boundary and redirect unauthenticated users to the login page.
+👉 Next, let's use React Router [nested routes](https://reactrouter.com/en/main/start/overview#nested-routes) to add an authentication boundary and redirect unauthenticated users to the login page:

 ```tsx
 // host - App.jsx